 - Cover the eligible Academic areas.

-- International mobility programmes (eg. Erasmus).
+- Participating in and developing international mobility programmes (eg. Erasmus).

 - Multilingual teaching.